2fa-bypass-using-a-brute-force-attack

 print(f'2fa valid with response code {resp.status_code}')

-Run the program on your site to show that you can login with the given account credentials to get to the 2FA page, but that the 2FA submission fails.
+Run the program on your site to show that you can login with the given account credentials.

 ...